How to Plant, Grow, and care for Boston Ferns

 If the leaves of your Boston fern are going greyish in color and you know it’s not water-related, your plant may be suffering from Pythium root rot.
 This fungal disease can stunt the growth of your fern and eventually kill it.

-You can prune off any plant matter which has fallen victim to fungal diseases close to the base of the plant.
+You can prune off any plant matter that has fallen victim to fungal diseases close to the base of the plant.
 This will visually improve the look of the plant.
-However, it will not treat the fungal infection, so that still needs to be done.
+However, it will not treat the fungal infection, which still needs to be done.

 Frequently Asked Questions

-A: While you are carrying out Boston fern care, if you can overwinter your fern indoors, or keep it inside a greenhouse for protection from the cold.
+While you are carrying out Boston fern care, overwinter your fern indoors, or keep it inside a greenhouse for protection from the cold.
 If they’re planted outside in a garden bed, you can mulch heavily around the base to help protect the root mass from cold.
 They can also benefit when covered with a cold frame.

-A: They can, especially in zones 9 to 11.
-When temperatures dip below 50 degrees, shelter them or bring the plant indoors.
+They can, especially in zones 9 to 11.
+When temperatures dip below 50°F (10°C), shelter them or bring the plant indoors.